Important general information

 Students intending to enroll in the VCU occupational therapy doctorate program must complete a bachelor’s degree before entering, as well as declaring and maintaining their pre-occupational therapy advising track.
 It is recommended that applicants select a challenging course load of science and math courses each semester to ensure adequate preparation for the academic rigor of the occupational therapy program.

-In addition to completing the required courses, applicants must also demonstrate evidence of a minimum of 30 observation hours under the supervision of a licensed occupational therapist prior to the time of application.
+In addition to completing the required courses, applicants must also demonstrate evidence of a minimum of 30 observation hours under the supervision of a licensed O.T. practitioner, an occupational therapist or an occupational therapy assistant, prior to the time of application.

 Students must complete human anatomy (including the lab) as well as human physiology and the human physiology laboratory.
-An introductory level biology course is a prerequisite for anatomy and physiology at VCU.
+A minimum grade of B is a requirement for these prerequisite courses.
+An introductory-level biology course is a prerequisite for anatomy and physiology at VCU.

 |VCU courses 1|